 - If you feel any pain while stretching, you should stop stretching immediately, and not go through with it.

 - Inhale as you return to starting position while stretching.

 - Do not lie on your back, especially after stretching.
 This can result in the cutting off of blood flow to the uterus, and cause lightheadedness and low blood pressure.

 Here are some stretching exercises which could prove to be helpful for pregnant women.
 However, if you wish to try these exercises, do check with your doctor first.

 - Sit on a comfortable chair, and open your chest while simultaneously rotating your shoulders backwards and down.
 Make the circle as large as possible.
 Repeat for 4 or 5 times.

 2. Chest Stretches

-- Stand in a doorway, and keep both your arms on either side of the doorway at shoulder height.
+- Stand and raise your arms on either side.

-- Slowly, step forward with one foot until you feel a pull in the chest area (do not move too much!)
+- Slowly, step forward with one foot until you feel light in the chest area (and do not move too much.).

 - Hold for thirty seconds, and switch feet in a smooth motion.

 - Repeat one or two times per side, multiple times in a day.